-Within this blog post we will discuss various types of procurement contracts used in project management.
+Today we are going to discuss various types of procurement contracts used in project management.

 Before we go any further, let’s review the definition of procurement.